How to Make FastPass+ Reservations

 Managing FastPass+ Reservations In the Parks

-There are two basic ways to make changes once you are at Walt Disney World: using the in-park kiosks or using a smart phone.
+There are two basic ways to make changes once you are at Walt Disney World: using the in-park kiosks or using a smart phone or table.
 Since the WiFi at the resort can get spotty and the My Disney Experience smartphone app is…less than ideal, we are going to focus on the kiosks.
 For a list of all the kiosk locations, make sure you review our detailed look at FastPass+.

 Everything listed above that you can do from home can also be done from the many kiosks found in each of the four Walt Disney World parks.
 One thing to be aware of is that the FastPass+ service areas in the parks can get very busy, but the crowds vary wildly.
 In general, the deeper into the park you go or the less obvious the FastPass+ kiosk is, the less people there will be in line.
 For instance, the very visible station outside of Mickey’s Philharmagic in the Magic Kingdom often gets long lines.
 However, if you go into the less visible building next to Hall of Presidents or walk back to the kiosks in Storybook Circus you will often find few, if any, people.